novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-74.md

 It was as anticipated.

-While Son Jung-ui had a spontaneous side, he didn't handle tasks carelessly afterward.
+While Son Jung-yi had a spontaneous side, he didn't handle tasks carelessly afterward.

 "Okay.
 Then I'll have to visit hyung soon.
 We need to discuss specific plans."